lkisabeth/nationwide-interview/README.md

 # Create a new prompt
 Tool use: CreatePrompt with these inputs: name["Product description generator"] description["Generates product descriptions based on key features"] modelId["anthropic.claude-3-sonnet-20240229-v1:0"] promptText["You are a product description writer.
 Write a compelling description for a product with these features: {{features}}"] variables[["features"]]

-# Execute a prompt
-Tool use: ExecutePrompt with these inputs: promptId["my-prompt-id"] variables[{"features": "Waterproof, lightweight, durable hiking boots with Gore-Tex lining"}]

 # Create a new version of a prompt
 Tool use: CreatePromptVersion with these inputs: promptId["my-prompt-id"] description["Updated version with better system instructions"]
 ```